- 1 can (14 oz) coconut milk

 - If using coconut milk, in a wet measuring cup, mix coconut milk and water until smooth.

 - Add turmeric, cumin, and optional crushed red pepper flakes.
 The milk should turn into a nice orange-yellow colour.

-- Cut into about inch chunks.
+- Cut into inch chunks.

-- Add water until about halfway up the potatoes.
+- Add water until fully covering potatoes.

 - Spoon out the potatoes into a bowl and set aside.